aquabubu/home/_posts/2015-05-20-Hong-Kong-cuisine.md

 </figure>

 No wonder why Hong Kong is called Gourmet paradise, their cuisine is wonderful!
 If I travel to Hong Kong again, it's certainly because of their food.
 Hope this post is helpful to you guys if you are planning to go to Hong Kong.
-Chek for more information of <a href="http://aquabubu.com/blog/travel/Hong-Kong-trip/" target="_blank">places to go</a>  and <a href="http://aquabubu.com/blog/travel/Hong-Kong-traveling-tips/" target="_blank">travelling tips</a> in Hong Kong.
+Chek for more information of Hong Kong in <a href="http://aquabubu.com/blog/travel/Hong-Kong-trip/" target="_blank">places to go</a>  and <a href="http://aquabubu.com/blog/travel/Hong-Kong-traveling-tips/" target="_blank">travelling tips</a>.